Here at Saddlescombe Farm we are very aware of human impact on the environment and of managing special habitats.

 Shepherding on the South Downs today

-Meet Camilla and Roly; the farm's resident farmers, and their trusty sheep dog Belle.
+Meet Camilla and Roly; the farm's resident farmers, and their trusty sheepdogs Belle and Fly.
 Walk out onto the fields around Saddlescombe and herd up the sheep.
 Talk about why sheep farming is an essential part of managing the rare chalk downland habitat.
 Discuss which sheep to breed from, which to send to market, and which would produce great fleeces.

 Key Stage 2: map skills